Dollar General (DG) Suffers a Larger Drop Than the General Market: Key Insights

-Coming into today, shares of the discount retailer had gained 5.21% in the past month.
-In that same time, the Retail-Wholesale sector gained 6.92%, while the S&P 500 gained 4.74%.
+Prior to today's trading, shares of the discount retailer had gained 9.62% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 1.32% and the S&P 500's gain of 4.83% in that time.

-Analysts and investors alike will be keeping a close eye on the performance of Dollar General in its upcoming earnings disclosure.
-The company's earnings report is set to go public on March 14, 2024.
-The company is expected to report EPS of $1.74, down 41.22% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.77 billion, down 4.22% from the year-ago period.
+The investment community will be paying close attention to the earnings performance of Dollar General in its upcoming release.
+The company is slated to reveal its earnings on March 14, 2024.
+It is anticipated that the company will report an EPS of $1.74, marking a 41.22% fall compared to the same quarter of the previous year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.77 billion, down 4.22% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Dollar General.
+It is also important to note the recent changes to analyst estimates for Dollar General.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.09% lower.
 Dollar General is currently a Zacks Rank #3 (Hold).

-From a valuation perspective, Dollar General is currently exchanging hands at a Forward P/E ratio of 18.9.
-This expresses a discount compared to the average Forward P/E of 22.5 of its industry.
+Digging into valuation, Dollar General currently has a Forward P/E ratio of 20.09.
+This indicates a discount in contrast to its industry's Forward P/E of 22.69.

-We can also see that DG currently has a PEG ratio of 2.61.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Retail - Discount Stores industry held an average PEG ratio of 2.15.
+It is also worth noting that DG currently has a PEG ratio of 2.77.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As of the close of trade yesterday, the Retail - Discount Stores industry held an average PEG ratio of 2.16.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 80, placing it within the top 32% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 99, which puts it in the top 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report